Member AUM

 Background

-In 2024/25, FAIRR will continue to engage with seven of the largest salmon producers to reduce their reliance on fish meal and fish oil (FMFO), mitigate their wider biodiversity risks and identify potential opportunities.
+In 2024/25, FAIRR continued to engage with seven of the largest salmon producers to reduce their reliance on FMFO, mitigate their wider biodiversity risks and identify potential opportunities to adopt novel feed ingredients that can replace FMFO, such as algal oil.

 sustainable-aquaculture-engagement-1